fourcodes-org/proof-of-concepts/aws/docs/application-deployment-demo.md

 CMD ["nginx", "-g", "daemon off;"]

 ```

-After creating the docker file, we use the below command
+After creating the docker file, we use the below command.
 ```sh
 # build a image
 docker build -t reverseproxy-img .